Wheelchair Users Road Test A New HQ For Blackwood

 She said: “Being a wheelchair user can cause a lot of access issues that many people forget to consider, so I think it’s great that Blackwood are allowing us to try it out and listen to our feedback.

-“Finding a property that is fit for purpose for all visitors is extremely important as many people who visit the headquarters are wheelchair users or have other disabilities which need to be considered.
+“Finding a property that is fit for purpose for all visitors is extremely important as many people who visit the headquarters are Electric Folding Wheelchair users or have other disabilities which need to be considered.

 “Lizanne and I looked at everything from the widths of doors, lifts and hallways through to parking and the local geography of the streets, something many people would forget to consider.